 Following official recommendations (see the new industry guidelines) industry companies have put additional measures in place to keep people safe.

-Bowen says they educated themselves on the symptoms and the importance of staying away at the first sign of illness weeks ago.
+Ben Bowen, landscape designer for Ross NW Watergardens, based in Portland, Oregon, says they educated themselves on the symptoms and the importance of staying away at the first sign of illness weeks ago.

 “Our installation crews are made up of members of the same house, so they are not being exposed to new people while working with their crew,” Bowen says.
 “When I visit a site, or when our delivery person is on site, we are careful to maintain a 6′ distance.”